Question,

 The knowledge, skills and understanding for each subject are carefully mapped to ensure at least the national curriculum is taught, going deeper and beyond in many places.
 Learning is broken down and sequenced in a way that allows students to learn new content.
 Our teachers are experts and plan meticulously to ensure students make rapid progress whilst not being overloaded with too much information.
 Lessons usually start with a retrieval task that recaps and reviews prior learning and consolidates knowledge, and assessment is rigorous.
 Regular feedback is used throughout lessons, so students know how to improve.
 This is followed up through checking of work and assessment feedback.

 We appreciate that students also need to develop their cultural capital and they have opportunities to do this in many ways, including our curriculum, co-curricular activities, trips and visits, careers opportunities.
 We are proud of our co-curricular offer; enabling students to try new activities, develop their confidence and experience and contribute to the school and wider community.
 Clubs include music, drama, sport, Duke of Edinburgh, chess, Warhammer, darts, astronomy and a running club, as well as academic support.
 Our students make us proud each year with their school show, music concerts and sporting success.
 All students compete each year in a school-led Race for Life, and our student leaders raise money for charities throughout the year.
-Alongside our trips and visits, we invite regular speakers and workshops into school, ensuring that all students can experience a range of cultural activities
+Alongside our trips and visits, we invite regular speakers and workshops into school, ensuring that all students can experience a range of cultural activities.

 We are a school of Christian religious character.
 The RE programme of study provides understanding and tolerance of other cultures and religions, supporting the teaching of British Values and SMSC.
 It provides further pathways in to 6th Form and builds on the skills used and developed in Ebacc subjects.

 We believe that Geography and History are essential subjects, helping develop students’ understanding of the world, people and their actions past, present and in the future.
 The skills taught and developed in these humanities subjects are multidisciplinary and can be applied in many other contexts both in and out of school.
 Humanities knowledge and skills also facilitate progression through further study and onto employment.
-Student satisfaction in studying Geography and/or History is overwhelmingly strong and outcomes are extremely positive.
+Student satisfaction in studying Geography and/or History is overwhelmingly strong, and outcomes are extremely positive.

 All students choose from a broad range of courses which exceed the required guided learning hours.
 Students have additional opportunities to enrich their education via cocurricular clubs, work experience, careers activities, sports lessons and a fortnightly KS5 personal development programme.
 Students without a Level 4 in GCSE English or Maths are enrolled onto resit classes and are entered into the exams.